 Step-by-step directions

-Second - Turn the shrimp over and add the shallots, ginger, and garlic.
+Turn the shrimp over and add the chopped shallots, ginger, and garlic.
 Stir and cook for about 1- 2 minutes.
 You want the shallots to soften slightly.

-Fifth - Add the chicken broth and coconut milk.
+Next, add the chicken broth and coconut milk.
 Simmer for a minute or two, ensuring the shrimp is cooked thoroughly.
-According to the USDA, shrimp is done when it reaches 145 degrees F.

 This easy recipe reminds us of a coconut curry soup with shrimp.
 Serve with noodles, rice, or just by itself.